s1r0n/lightning-path/100-surveys.md

 The Mystical Experience Survey (MES) collects detailed accounts of Connection Episodes—what mainstream psychology might label mystical, transcendent, or peak experiences.
 This survey supports the construction of a typology of Connection Experience and contributes data for the development of robust measurement tools.

-🔍 Purpose: Document and analyze the phenomenology of mystical Connection.
+🔍 Purpose: Document and analyze the phenomenology of [Connection Experiences](https://spiritwiki.lightningpath.org/index.php/Connection_Experience).

 🔁 Repeatable: Submit as many experiences as you like.